OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Implemented enhancements:
  - While a new collection line is being added, all inputs are blocked
+ - Alert user when platform is accessed on a non-supported browser

 ### Bugs:
  - Application Menu is rendered before Initialize behaviour execution ends